4 Ways Experts Can Help You Win Before Trial

 Every lawyer who has hired an expert understands the importance of expert witness testimony at trial.
 Attorneys also know that in many cases, their selection of experts may win or lose the case.
 As such, lawyers look for experts who are able to communicate complicated issues in a manner lay people can understand.
 An excellent expert also knows how to teach rather than lecture and will appear professional and put-together when testifying.

-1) A Good Expert Helps You Prepare
+1. A Good Expert Helps You Prepare

 Plus, experts can assist with more than just the jargon and pronunciation in their given field.
 An expert can explain to a lawyer how the science works and doesn’t work.
 They’re available for lawyers to workshop theories.
 An expert is an attorney’s built-in source of truth on what may or may not be feasible.

 Experts are also critical in criminal cases.
 It’s incredibly valuable for a defense attorney to run through their client’s account of the events with an expert pre-trial.
 An expert is able to identify the areas the opposition may try to dispute or oppose.
-This allows both counsel and client to prepare most effectively for cross examination.
+This allows both counsel and client to prepare most effectively for cross-examination.

-2) Experts Can Help Evaluate Offers
+2. Experts Can Help Evaluate Offers

-Consultation with an expert may, in fact, inform an attorney their theory doesn’t quite square with the science.
+Consultation with a pre-trial expert witness may, in fact, inform an attorney their theory doesn’t quite square with the science.
 But this is extremely valuable pre-trial information.
 An expert’s opinion cannot be bought.
 It may be an inconvenience to learn a case’s working theory isn’t scientifically sound or that your expert actually agrees with the opposition.
 But it’s far better to get this news before a trial has kicked off.

 Having this expert knowledge in the pre-trial stages allows an attorney to pivot their approach.
 Understanding the weaknesses of your own case can provide guidance on whether or not to take an extended offer.
 For example, imagine a criminal case where your client has the option to plead to a lesser offense.
 It may still result in some prison time but could become the more attractive option following expert advice.
 If your retained expert informs you that the victim’s injury couldn’t have occurred how your client described, in the manner the defendant describes, you’re able to confidently urge your client to take the plea deal.
 Similarly, imagine a civil case where a defendant’s expert agrees that a product has cancer-causing properties.
 This could compel a defense team to extend an offer quickly, rather than risk publicity and a larger verdict at trial.

-3) An Expert Can Find the Opposition’s Weaknesses
+3. An Expert Can Find the Opposition’s Weaknesses

-4) An Expert Report Can Make the Opposition Reconsider
+4. An Expert Report Can Make the Opposition Reconsider

 Consulting experts can help attorneys pick apart the opposition’s expert without ever having to disclose their agreement with the ultimate conclusions of the expert.
 However, should an attorney intend to call an expert a witness at trial, a report is required.